 However, the false consensus effect applies more broadly as well.
 Our gut reactions tend to perceive “the public” as a whole as sharing our perspective.
 This problem is especially problematic when it causes us to overrate substantially the extent to which others will agree with our political opinions.
 Such overestimation undermines our ability to engage in healthy political discussions and contributes to political polarization.
 No wonder we don’t do well as intuitive psychologists!

-So how can we work against the false consensus effect?
-First, remember a previously-discussed strategy, namely that our mental maps never match the territory of reality.
+So what is a specific technique against the false consensus effect?
+We need to remember that our mental maps never match the territory of reality.
 And our mental maps certainly do not match the mental maps of others!

 To keep the latter fact in mind, here is a very useful mental habit to adopt: avoiding “failing at other minds.”
 What does that mean in practice?
 Essentially, when trying to imagine how other people think about the world, take a moment to stop and remember that their perspective is inherently different from your own.
 This is a specific case of a broader de-biasing strategy of imagining the opposite, in this case taking the perspective of the other person.